 The college football bowl season includes 42 games this year, with three taking place within the state of Arizona.

-This is the first bowl season to kick off since sportsbook apps in Arizona launched in September, giving fans another reason to tune in.
+This is the first bowl season to kick off since new Arizona sports betting apps launched in September, giving fans another reason to tune in.